 By using the Async method

 Async lets the HTML loading the website while the browser or parser downloading the script.
 During the process there almost no pausing and this definitely speeds up the loading time.
-The pause that happens is only one time when the files are getting excluded.

 By using the Defer method